martindsouza/docker-amazon-ask-cli/README.md

 # A URL will be printed on screen.
 Copy and past into your browser
 # Login using your Amazon Developer account
 # Copy the code that is shown on the screen and past in the terminal
+# You should see a success message like: Tokens fetched and recorded in ask-cli config.

 # Verify profile was created
 ask init -l